Create Route

 - Specific method body

 The so-called access path is the first parameter we used to route the configuration using the Blade object.
-The Blade provides four request methods: GET
+The Blade provides four request methods: GET, POST, PUT, DELETE.

 At startup you can see the registration of the route by observing the console log output.